The Red Violin: Plot

 Nicolò Bussotti is a violin-maker whose wife, Anna Rudolfi, is pregnant.
 Anna asks her servant Cesca to foretell her unborn child's future.
-Cesca cannot determine the future of someone not born, but she does offer to read Anna's future using tarot cards.
+Cesca cannot determine the future of someone who was not born, but she does offer to read Anna's future using tarot cards.
 The first, The Moon, signifies that Anna will live a long life.

 In the meantime, Nicolò has fashioned a new violin.
 He is about to varnish it when he finds that both she and the child have died.
 Distraught, Nicolò returns to his shop and varnishes the violin with a red color.
 The violin, the last one that Nicolò ever made, then makes its way to an orphanage in Austria.